alansolis/FAM/README.md

 This is a project of FLISOL(Festival Latinoamericano del Software Libre)

-This pplication is responsible for administering the assistance festival
+This application is responsible for administering the assistance festival

 -Assistants
--courses
+-Courses
 -Exhibitors
 -Classrooms
 -Registration